 Rebuildable vape coils take flavour and cloud production one step further than Sub Ohm / Direct to Lung coils.
 Experienced vapers with good knowledge of Ohm’s law and battery safety may choose to rebuild coils in order to use specific resistance levels and other metals, such as Titanium or Nickel.
 In turn, this allows people to create highly personalised custom vaping sessions that can’t be experienced when using other coils.

 Put simply, Ohm’s Law defines the relationship between voltage, current and resistance.
 Vapers who use customised coils use this formula to find out how much power their coil consumes, and whether or not it is safely compatible with their device’s battery.

-Which E-liquids should I use with my coil?
+Which E-liquids Should I use with my Vape Coil?

 E-liquids are formulated with a mixture of propylene glycol (PG), vegetable glycerine (VG), and optional nicotine.
 E-liquids which contain a higher percentage of PG will be of a thinner concentration and require less power to be vaporised.
 Contrastingly, e-liquids with higher VG percentages are distinctly thicker and require more power.
 Moreover, e-liquids with a higher PG concentration are able to produce more flavour, whereas a higher VG consistency is able to produce larger clouds.

 For the best experience with a MTL coil, aim to vape e-liquids which contain 50% PG (propylene glycol) or higher in concentration.
 For sub ohm / direct to lung coils, we recommend using e-liquids with a VG (vegetable glycerine) consistency of 60% or above.

 If you will be using nicotine based e-liquids with a sub ohm coil, it’s advised to stay with flavours below 6mg.This is because high powered devices can produce stronger levels of nicotine that may be undesirable for vapers.
 You can read more about e-liquid ratios here!